mozilla/gecko-dev/devtools/docs/contributor/contributing/eslint.md

 * When moving or refactoring a piece of code, consider this as an opportunity to remove all ESlint errors from this piece of code.
 In fact, it may even be a good opportunity to remove all ESLint errors from the entire file.
 * When doing ESLint-only changes, please do them in a separate patch from the actual functionality changes or bug fix.
 This helps make the review easier, and isolate the actual changes when looking at the source history.
-* When cleaning an entire file or folder from ESLint errors, do not forget to remove the corresponding entry from the `.eslintignore` file.
 * When writing new code, from scratch, please make it ESLint compliant from the start.
 This is a lot easier than having to revisit it later.
 * ESLint also runs on `<script>` tags in HTML files, so if you create new HTML test files for mochitests for example, make sure that JavaScript code in those files is free of ESLint errors.
 * In test files (xpcshell and mochitest), all globals from the corresponding `head.js` file are imported automatically, so you don't need to define them using a `/* globals ... */` comment or a `/* import-globals-from head.js */` comment.